CortexClient class

 import com.emotiv.CortexClient;

 Use CortexClient to send and receive JSON messages to the Cortex library.
-You must the Cortex library before creating an instance of CortexClient.
+You must initialize the Cortex library before creating an instance of CortexClient.

 registerResponseHandler